Salvo-32/HarbourWasteControl-IoT2021/Technology.md

 # HarbourWasteControl IoT 2021 - Technology
 ## Architecture
 When the sensor nodes are deployed their geographical location are hardcoded in their firmware.
-The sensor node is composed of a  **B-L072Z-LRWAN1**, one **pH sensor**, one **Turbidity sensor** SKU SEN0189.
+The sensor node is composed of a  **ST B-L072Z-LRWAN1**, one **pH sensor**, one **Turbidity sensor** SKU SEN0189.
 The board will run **RIOT OS** used to make it as easy as possible the coding of network functionalities and sensor drivers.
 The nodes read the data coming from the sensors and send it to a gateway.
 The gateway then will send the data to the cloud.

 For the cloud-based backend services, we use AWS.
 The data received is strored in a **DynamoDB** table, it is fetched periodically and then analyzed by applying a method of interpolationan called **Kriging**.
 The user has the possibility to view the result of the analysis analysis and the data collected from a dashboard.
 A **Flask** app running on an **AWS EC2** Instance will be responsible to run the analysis and the dashboard.